travelping/tetrapak/README.md

     ~b       -- the current branch
     ~d       -- a timestamp (YYYYMMDDhhmmss)

-In addition to the directives above, the version string may also include the following conditional directives:
+In addition to the directives above the version string may also include the following conditional directives:

     ~O{...}  -- expands to ... if the offset from the latest tag is non-zero